Karran Faucets Review & Rating Updated: March 21, 2024

 1. A faucet is in the class of products that "has utility only when installed," meaning that the company is responsible for the labor costs associated with uninstalling and reinstalling the faucet as well as the cost of its repair.
 (16 CFR § 700.9)

-1. If Karran cannot repair the faucet after several attempts within a reasonable timeframe, the customer has the choice of receiving a complete refund or a replacement faucet.
+1. If Karran cannot repair the faucet after several attempts within a reasonable timeframe, the customer has the choice of receiving a complete refund (without "taking into account the age of the defeive product") or a replacement faucet.
 (15 U.S.C. §2304(a)(4))

-1. In a full warranty, however, a subsequent owner is given all of the protections of the warranty during the term of the warranty.
-The company cannot legally prevent the transfer of the warranty to subsequent owners.
-(15 U.S.C. §2304(b)(4))
+1. In a full warranty, however, a subsequent owner is given all of the protections of the warranty.
+The company cannot prevent the transfer of the warranty to subsequent owners.
+(15 U.S.C. § 2304(b)(4))

 How to Interpret a Faucet Warranty